B4tiste/bot-swbox/README.md

 -   📈 When a player is selected, their RTA performance (rank, ELO, winrate, LD monsters, top units) is shown right away.
 -   ✅ No need to retype `/get_player_stats`, it’s handled automatically.

-**Result**:

--   A smooth and interactive experience with Discord components:
-    -   Buttons for navigation.
-    -   Dropdown menu for quick access to player stats.
-    -   Embeds with detailed and dynamic information.

 ---

 ### `/get_player_stats`